Music at Sir Henry Fermor School

 The music curriculum for all year groups is made up of the following strands:

-( dynamics ) and sound quality through singing, body sounds (e.g. clapping) and a variety of percussion instruments
+• Understanding pulse, rhythm, pitch, speed ( tempo ) loudness ( dynamics ) and sound quality through singing, body sounds and a variety of tuned and untuned percussion instruments.

-• Performing music to a wide variety of audiences with expression and confidence
+• Performing music to a wide variety of audiences with expression and confidence.

-• Composing and improvising new music to demonstrate an understanding of musical skills and themes
+• Composing and improvising new music to demonstrate an understanding of musical skills and themes.

 • Listening to and discussing a wide variety of musical performances from different genres, both live and recorded

-In addition to the weekly class lessons, we are supported by the East Sussex Music School teachers and Red Butler, who offer individual and small group lessons at school on the following instruments:
+In addition to the weekly class lessons, we are supported by the East Sussex Music School and Red Butler teachers, who offer individual and small group lessons at school on the following instruments: